-When purusing higher education, we know cost is big part of the decision making process.
-This page contains a breakdown of our tuition and fees while attending California Western.
+When pursuing higher education, we know cost is a major part of the decision making process.
+This page contains a breakdown of tuition and fees while attending California Western.

 California Western operates on a trimester system.
 Each academic year is made up of three trimesters.
 While summer trimesters are optional, there are exceptions.
 Spring enrollees are required to enroll in classes for four consecutive trimesters (spring, summer, fall and spring).
-Subject to additional requirements, students must complete 90 units to graduate.
+Students must complete 90 units to graduate and may be subject to additional requirements.

 Full-time Student (12 – 17 units per trimester)